 Newest Americans is a multimedia collaboratory of journalists, media-makers, artists, faculty and students telling the stories that radiate from the most diverse university in the nation and the global city of Newark, NJ.
 The project produces multimedia stories, gallery and museum exhibits, interactive experiences, and educational curriculum.

-He is also a theater director, producer, dramaturge, and adapter who has developed more than 50 new American plays.
-He has written extensively on the intersection of politics and performance and is the author of The President Electric: Ronald Reagan and the Politics of Performance, which examines Reagan’s immersion in radio, film and television as a case study of how the techniques and technologies of electronic media have transformed American politics and political representation.
+The President Electric: Ronald Reagan and the Politics of Performance examines Reagan’s immersion in radio, film and television to understand how the techniques and technologies of electronic media have transformed American politics and political representation.

 PhD, Performance Studies from Northwestern University